kelly-pritts/FinTechAssessment/README.md

 ## Unit Testing
 - Right click on PersonsManagerTests and select Run Tests.
+- Use Test Explorer to see unit tests and results

 ## Running Application
 - Build solution, run as https.
 You may need to create a local cert if this hasn't been done before.
 Follow prompts from Visual Studio.